Carlohydrates/ETH-AVAX-SCM/README.md

 # Starter Next/Hardhat Project

+# This project features 3 functions namely getBalance, deposit, and withdraw.
+getBalance - returns the balance of the wallet deposit - allows the user to deposit from the wallet by 1, 10, 100, or 1000 ETH withdraw - allows the user to withdraw from the wallet by 1, 10, 100, or 1000 ETH

 After cloning the github, you will want to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i